-This is the second blog post and video in the Google AdSense series.
+This is the second blog post in the Google AdSense series.

 In the first post and video,”How To Quickly Create A Google Adsense Account,” I showed you just that, how to create your Google AdSense account.